You are here

 (The Discovery Garden is closed during school or holiday programme sessions.)

-There are glow-worms in the Main Garden, from the Duck Pond up to Glen Road alongside Pukatea Stream.
+Enjoy glow-worms in the Main Garden, from the Duck Pond up to Glen Road alongside Pukatea Stream with a guided tour.
 They are only visible at night and the best time to spot them is in spring, after rain.

 Guided glow-worm tours are available at various times throughout the year.
 Check out our Events page for details.

 Explore our popular glasshouses to see tropical and temperate displays, including seasonal displays of orchids, tuberous begonias, cyclamen, ornamentals, and others.
 The tropical end also features a lily pond containing aquatic plants.

 Browse the gift shop is in the Begonia House.
 It has a wide range of New Zealand gifts and crafts, practical garden products, accessories, books, cards, hand-made jewellery and branded products.
 Purchases at the shop help grow the garden.